TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-03-03-custom-phpstan-rules-to-improve-every-symfony-project.md

 the less you bleed in combat."
 </blockquote>

-## What is "future-proof" state?
+## What is a "future-proof" state?

 I use this term to define [project code quality](/blog/2020/03/02/we-do-not-need-senior-developers-we-need-senior-code-bases), on its own, without developers.
-I think you, my reader, have a your own idea of what *good code quality* is.
-If you're with the project and have time to review pull-requests, it's good.
+I think you, my reader, have your own idea of what *good code quality* is.
+If you're with the project and have time to review pull requests, it's good.

 But what happens when we leave the project?
-Or we get promoted to a manager position and don't have time to review PRs anymore?
+Or do we get promoted to a manager position and don't have time to review PRs anymore?

 That's when the real code quality shows.
 The project should be able to survive without us.
 Not just survive, but prosper and teach others to take good care of it.